Stockbroker Fraud & Misconduct Attorneys

 WHAT ARE MY RIGHTS IF I AM A VICTIM OF STOCKBROKER FRAUD?

-- ask for and receive clear and complete information regarding the risk and obligations involved in your investment;
+- Ask for and receive clear and complete information regarding the risk and obligations involved in your investment

 STOCKBROKER FRAUD FAQS

-Most investment negligence and fraud is not addressed through a case in court, but through FINRA arbitration.
+Most investment negligence and fraud are not addressed though a case in court, but through FINRA arbitration.
 FINRA is the Financial Industry Regulatory Authority, a non-profit, non-governmental organization that establishes rules for the broker and brokerage firms.
 Usually, the contract you entered into with your investment broker mandates that any claims must be addressed through arbitration, and limits your ability to pursue financial fraud or negligence claims in court.
 Arbitration can be very different than pursuing a traditional court case, and FINA arbitration is further specialized subset.
 Hiring attorneys familiar with this process is important to maximizing your chances for a successful recovery when you’ve bene injured by broker misconduct.

 The investments or retirement funds you have worked hard for and carefully set aside can be lost in a moment when dishonest brokers or brokerage firms engage in fraud or negligence.
 If you have experienced a loss in your investments that you believe may not be due solely to market changes, you may be able to recover those losses.
 Often, brokers use their position of trust to make recommendations that are unsuitable or take actions which line their own pockets.
 It can be difficult to know when your investment loss is due to misconduct or negligence given this position of trust and the investment expertise a broker purports to represent.
-Our attorneys are experienced at being able to evaluate all aspects of your investment loss and hold brokers and securities firms accountable.
-And, as always, our initial consultation and evaluation is free.

 First, make sure that you keep all statements, communications, and other documents that you think may be relevant.
 Second, understand your rights.
 If you are a victim of financial fraud, you are protected under state and federal laws and regulations and have a right to recover your losses.
 Third, contact an experienced stockbroker fraud attorney to evaluate your potential claims, determine if your financial losses are the result of negligence or fraud, and pursue a case on your behalf.
 Fourth, an investor fraud attorney may also be able to recommend additional regulatory actions to ensure that others avoid similar fraud and that those responsible are barred in the future.